Ireland says Spain did not get a better bailout

 While Spain will join Greece, Ireland and Portugal in receiving a European financial package, the aid will be focused only on its banking sector and it does not appear to have committed to additional austerity measures or structural reform.

-"They got the exact same deal that we got," Deputy Finance Minister Brian Hayes said with irritation during an interview with RTE national radio on Monday when asked if Spain had got a better deal.
+"They got the exact same deal that we got," Deputy Chancellor Brian Hayes said with irritation during an interview with RTE national radio on Monday when asked if Spain had got a better deal.

 "That the money Spain is getting is cheaper than the money we are getting - that is fundamentally a lie," he said, rebuffing claims by the opposition that Spain would get funding at less than the average 3.7 percent interest rate on Ireland's 85 billion euro bailout signed in 2010.